cfxiong/cfxiong.github.io/_team/team-3.md

 ---
 title: "Ph.D.
 Student: Kailun (Kevin) Liu"
-excerpt: "Kevin earned his B.S. in Mathematics from Liberty University and then pursued an M.S. degree in Business Analytics from Fordham Univeristy.
-He is currently enrolled as a Ph.D. student.
-Expected graduation: 2027.
+excerpt: "Kevin earned his B.S. in Mathematics from Liberty University (Class of 2018) and then pursued an M.S. degree in Business Analytics from Fordham Univeristy (Class of 2020).
+He is currently enrolled as a Ph.D. student starting in Spring 2023.
+Expected graduation: TBD.

 <br/><img src='/images/portrait-liu.jpg'
 width='300'/>"